Awesomecorn/Kent-CS-33211-OS-Semaphores-Project/README.md

 This ensures that the table is full when it can be and the consumer gets to consume every item.

-(For clarity this README file has been edited by chatGPT for spell, grammar and clarity.
+(For clarity this README file has been edited by chatGPT for spelling, grammar and clarity.
 There is also an uneditedREADME should you prefer that.)